cakebatterandsprinkles/mendokusai-react/README.md

 ## Contributions

-All contributions are welcomed and encouraged.
+All contributions are welcome and encouraged.

 :rainbow: Have fun!